Welington Castillo of White Sox banned 80 games for EPO test

 NEW YORK (AP) - Chicago White Sox catcher Welington Castillo was suspended for 80 games by Major League Baseball on Thursday following a positive test for a performance-enhancing substance.

 The commissioner's office cited use of EPO.
-Erythropoietin is a hormone that stimulates the red blood cell production and often has turned up in test results for cyclists.
+Erythropoietin is a hormone that stimulates the red-blood cell production and often turns up in test results for cyclists.

+Castillo apologized in a statement through the players' union, saying he has "let many people down."
+He pointed to an "extremely poor decision that I, and I alone, made.
+I take full responsibility for my conduct."

+General manager Rick Hahn told reporters on Thursday that he learned of the suspension on Wednesday night as the White Sox pounded Baltimore 11-1.

 Castillo is in his ninth major league season.
 The 31-year-old Dominican is batting .267 with six homers and 15 RBIs this year on a team that is 15-31.

-Barring rainouts, he would be eligible to return Aug, 24 at Detroit.
-He would lose more than $3.5 million of his $7.25 million salary, which covers the period of 80 games plus the 11 off-days during that span.
+Barring rainouts, he would be eligible to return Aug.
+24 at Detroit.
+He would lose $3,547,043 of his $7.25 million salary, which covers the period of 80 games plus the 11 off-days during that span.

+Chicago signed Castillo as a free agent in December 2017 to help guide the team's young pitching staff.
+Omar Narvaez and Alfredo González, who was called up from Triple-A Charlotte on Thursday, will take over behind the plate.

+"Obviously it's a little bit of a blow for us, a young man who knows he made a mistake, and I think he'll learn from it," said White Sox manager Rick Renteria, who managed Castillo on the Cubs in 2014.
+"So we'll make our adjustments, continue to move positively, continue to work, encourage and try to get these guys to just continue to improve.

 Others suspended this year under the drug program are: Seattle All-Star second baseman Robinson Cano, Houston pitcher Dean Deetz, Washington catcher Raudy Read, Pittsburgh pitcher Nik Turley, Kansas City outfielder Jorge Bonifacio, Toronto pitcher Thomas Pannone and Minnesota shortstop Jorge Polanco.